Home Tags New Generation

-It's worth checking out the whole WWF Canadian Stampede card, because it really is awesome and worthy of its status as an all-time great PPV show.
+It's worth checking out the whole WWF Canadian Stampede card, because it really is worthy of its status as an all-time great PPV show.

 It's hardly a great event, but there is definitely a fair amount of entertainment to be had from rewatching WWF King Of The Ring 1997.

 WWF In Your House 11: Buried Alive was a lot more fun than I remembered it originally being with there being several exciting battles.

-WWF SummerSlam 1996 has a double main event that is worth watching but nothing else of major interest.
+WWF SummerSlam 1996 has a double main event that is worth watching, but unfortunately, there is nothing else of major interest on this card.

-While WWF In Your House 9: International Incident is a pretty forgettable card from an otherwise unforgettable summer, it is a great demonstration of why the WWF was lagging behind WCW.
+WWF In Your House 9: International Incident is a pretty forgettable card from an otherwise unforgettable summer in the wrestling world.

-Want to know where the Attitude Era began?
-It may have very well been WWF King Of The Ring 1996.
+If you want to know where the Attitude Era officially began, then it may have very well been right here at WWF King Of The Ring 1996.

-From start to finish, while it's not a must-see show, WWF WrestleMania XII is a very entertaining production.
+From start to finish, while it's not a must-see show, WWF WrestleMania XII is a very entertaining production with some historic value.

 WWF Royal Rumble 1996 more or less came and went, but some small teasers were dropped about the rebellious years to come.

-The main event is the main reason to revisit WWF In Your House 5 on the WWE Network, as Bret Hart and The British Bulldog deliver another phenomenal battle.
+The main event is the primary reason to revisit WWF In Your House 5, as Bret Hart and The British Bulldog deliver another phenomenal battle.